remideso/remideso.github.io/Public School Fiscal Code (3).md

     dtype: float64

-this(^) is important becuase you need to see how much missing data there is because if its more than like 50% of missing data you will be getting rid of too much to get rid of it. you must find a new way to handle the missing values.
+This(^) is important because you need to see how much missing data there is because if it's more than like 50% of missing data you will be getting rid of too much to get rid of it. you must find a new way to handle the missing values.

 ```python